 Like any other device, power banks have their own pros and cons which you should be aware of before making a purchase.
-In this article, we’ll explore the most important advantages and disadvantages from our experience of interacting with these products over the last years.
+In this article, we’ll explore the most important advantages and disadvantages of our experience of interacting with these products over the last few years.
 So continue reading if you want to learn more before you purchase your first power bank!

 Key power bank advantages

 They provide a charge when you need it the most

 Power banks are generally very useful devices.
 Their most important feature is the fact that they can provide your electronics, like a smartphone, tablet, etc., with power whenever the battery has depleted.
 Some power banks can even charge low-current USB-C gadgets, including Bluetooth earbuds, a smartwatch, etc. Even then, others can charge even more power-intensive products like a laptop or a gaming console such as the Nintendo Switch.

 You can choose from multiple capacities according to your needs

 Power banks generally come in many different capacities.
 These determine how much charge your power bank can store.
 A higher capacity will store more power, while a lower capacity stores a lower amount of energy.
 However, it’s important to note that a slight difference in capacity can determine if it can fully charge a smartphone.